lino-framework/book/docs/admin/install.rst

    $ sudo env PATH=$PATH getlino configure

+For details see the documentation about :ref:`getlino`.

 The ``env PATH=$PATH`` is needed to work around the controversial Debian feature of overriding the :envvar:`PATH` for security reasons (`source
 <https://stackoverflow.com/questions/257616/why-does-sudo-change-the-path>`__).

+If your customers want to access their Lino from outside of their intranet, then you need to setup a domain name and add the ``--https`` option in above command line.

 Install a first site.
 You will do the following for every new site on your server.